-Home to 8 Million Bi-Racial People
+Home to 20 Million BiRacial People

-Racial Prejudice or Racial Stereotyping?
-No Difference
+Prejudice or Stereotyping?

 What really is the difference between racial prejudice and racial stereotyping or racism in general?
 A recently published overview explains why they actually mean different things.
 Find out why you should care, click here.

-Mixed Race Chat Group Offers Variety
+Mixed Chat Group Offers Variety

+One of the best chat groups for biracial people is Generation-Mixed.
+The group is a place to share an experience and discuss biracial issues or anything else on your mind.
 There are over 600 members in the group that has been around since 2005.
 Members have access to 39 pages of photos of mixed race people and can post their own.
 There is also some unique links to other multicultural sites and some interesting poll questions.
 It is a clean site with no spam, racial/ethnic-bashing or obscenity.
 It takes only a few minutes to register and well worth the effort.

 http://groups.yahoo.com/group/Generation-Mixed/links

-Remarkable Growth for Multiracial Population
+Remarkable Growth for Multiracial

 Among American children, the multiracial population has increased almost 50 percent, to 4.2 million, since 2000, making it the fastest growing youth group in the country.
 The number of people of all ages who identified themselves as both white and black soared by 134 percent since 2000 to 1.8 million people, according to 2010 census data.